The Before and After School Programs partner with GROW Windham to support garden- and food-based activities for local youth.

 The Food Services Director partners with GROW Windham staff to work with middle school students to develop recipes for the school lunch menu.

-Classroom Teachers work with GROW Windham to develop garden-based curriculum units that are implemented and then stored in “lesson kits” that are made available to other teachers in the district and across the state.
+Classroom Teachers work with GROW Windham to develop food- and garden-based curriculum units that are implemented and then stored in “lesson kits” that are made available to other teachers in the district and across the state.